Exploring the Six Tastes According to Ayurveda: A Key to Optimal Nutrition

 Lentils with steamed broccoli and sweet potato

-Although a meal of lentils and steamed vegetables can be delicious and satisfying, let’s make it more flavourful by adding more tastes and texture.
+Although a meal of lentils and steamed vegetables can be delicious and satisfying, we can make it more flavourful by adding more tastes and texture.

 I would start by adding some cooked quinoa (sweet), some tamari or coconut aminos (salty), a little olive oil (bitter) and some Korean kimchi (sour, pungent and astringent).
 Yum!